MinaProtocol/mina/automation/terraform/modules/services/faucet/README.md

-## Coda Faucet Module
+## Mina Faucet Module

-This is a Terraform module that will deploy a service containing two tasks, a Coda Daemon task and a Coda Faucet container.
+This is a Terraform module that will deploy a service containing two tasks, a Mina Daemon task and a Mina Faucet container.

 ## Variables